 To begin the online application, you need to create a MyTravelGov account.
 MyTravelGov is a secure, encrypted portal.
-Once you complete the online application and submit payment, you will be directed to schedule your appointment at the U.S. Embassy.
-You can schedule your appointment here.
+Once you complete the online application and submit payment, you may schedule your appointment at the U.S. Embassy or the consulates in Marseille or Strasbourg (see STEP 3).

 To apply for a CRBA online, you MUST meet all the following criteria:

 Your child must be present at the interview.
 Both parents must be present for children under 16.
 If one parent cannot be present, please see the instructions on this page under #7, “Show Parental Consent.”

 You need the following for your appointment:

 Please plan to schedule your appointment a minimum of three days (72 hours) after the submission of the online application to allow payment processing to be completed.